ArgentiApparatus/gcloud_cl_user_auth.dart/README.md

 Paste the URL in a browser, authenticate with a Google user account.

-The utility will write a credentials file.
-A credentials file can be reused as a client file to reauthenticate with a different account or scopes.
+The utility will write a credentials json file.

+Note: The credentials file can be used as an authentiction utility input client json file.

 ### Refreshing Credentials: